MSLNZ/msl-equipment/docs/resources.rst

 Creating a new MSL Resource
 ---------------------------
 When adding a new MSL Resource class the following steps should be performed.
+Please follow the `style guide`_.

 1. Create a fork_ of the repository_.
 2. If you are adding a new MSL Resource for equipment from a manufacturer that does not already exist in the